smussenden/20_fall_data_journalism/instructor_notes/01_instructor_notes.md

  * Stories: Our goal is to tell stories, not to present a bunch of data and say "look at this data".
 That can happen in lots of forms, including text, graphics, video, podcasts, social platforms.
 We'll talk a lot about this.

 ##### Introductions
+* What's your name, and is it different than what's on your zoom name.
-* Your name.
-Why you're interested in learning about data journalism, and how do you hope it will help you after you graduate.
+* Tell us why you're interested in learning about data journalism, and how do you hope it will help you after you graduate.
 If the answer is: I needed a class and this fit in my schedule, that's FINE by the way.

 ##### Syllabus review